 Visit the national African American History Month website here.

-Today is World Wetlands Day, an annual event to "raise global awareness about the vital role of wetlands for people and our planet.
-This day also marks the date of the adoption of the Convention on Wetlands on 2 February 1971"
+February 2 is World Wetlands Day, an annual event to "raise global awareness about the vital role of wetlands for people and our planet.
+This day also marks the date of the adoption of the Convention on Wetlands on 2 February 1971."
+The month of May has been designated as National Wetlands Month, "created in 1991 by EPA and its federal, state, tribal, local, non-profit, and private sector partners to celebrate the vital importance of wetlands to the nation's ecological, economic, and social health and to educate Americans about the value of wetlands as a natural resource."

 What is a wetland?